Lightning Activity

 Learn about Lightning Strikes View Detailed Information

-The National Lightning map shows where cloud-to-ground lightning strikes have occurred in the last hour.
 Lightning is an atmospheric discharge of electricity, which typically occurs during thunderstorms, and sometimes during volcanic eruptions or dust storms.
 In the atmospheric electrial discharge, a leader of a bolt of lightning can travel at speeds of 60,000 m/s, and can reach temperatures approaching 30,000°C (54,000°F), hot enough to fuse soil or sand into glass channels.
 There are over 16 million lightning storms every year.

 Lightning can also occur within the ash clouds from volcanic eruptions, or can be caused by violent forest fires which generate sufficient dust to create a static charge.